Prototype-EVE/phylax-sentinel-core/README.md

 ![Compliance: UK Cyber Bill 2026](https://img.shields.io/badge/Compliance-UK_Cyber_Bill_2026-blue)
 ![Architecture: RISC--V](https://img.shields.io/badge/Architecture-RISC--V-orange)

-## 🛡️ PHYLAX Hardware-Root-of-Trust (RoT)
+## 🛡️ SENTINEL Hardware-Root-of-Trust (RoT)

 ## 🏛️ Purpose
-This directory contains the low-level logic that bridges the PHYLAX software to the physical silicon.
-By rooting our security in the hardware, we eliminate the "Sovereignty Gap" created by foreign-managed cloud dependencies and opaque "Black Box" chips.
+This directory contains the low-level logic that bridges the SENTINEL software to the physical silicon.
+By rooting our security in the hardware, we eliminate the Sovereignty Gap created by foreign-managed cloud dependencies and opaque Black Box chips.

 ## 🔑 Core Technical Protocols